nmwsharp/polyscope-docs/py/source/index.md

     The python API for polyscope is new, and should considered experimental.
 It may be broken, and it may change without warning!

+    Not all features of the C++ library are exposed in Python; they are being added incrementally.

 A simple workflow for visualizing data in Polyscope looks like:
 ``` python
 TODO